Paikiasothy Saravanamuttu: Early life and family

 Saravanamuttu was born on 26 October 1892.
 He was the son of Vetharniam Saravanamuttu, a physician from Colombo in Ceylon.
 His mother's family were from Vaddukoddai in northern Ceylon.
 His paternal grandfather Vetharniam is reputed to be the founder of Chunnakam, a small town in northern Ceylon.
 Saravanamuttu had five brothers: Ratnasothy, Nanasothy, Tharmasothy, Manicasothy and Saptaranajyoti.
 He was educated at S. Thomas' College, Mount Lavinia where he won many prizes including the Victoria Gold Medal.
 He was also a member of the school's athletics, cricket and football teams.
-After school he received a BA degree from the University of London.
+After school he received a BA degree from the London University.
 Saravanamuttu taught at Royal College, Colombo for a brief period.
 He then joined Fitzwilliam College, Cambridge in 1915 in preparation for entering the Indian Civil Service but family circumstances forced him to leave before finishing his course.

 Saravanamuttu married Sybil Thangam, daughter of Muttusumaru, a crown proctor from Puttalam.
 They had two sons (Baski and Chandri) and a daughter (Sakuntala).
 Baski's son, also called Paikiasothy, is the head of the Centre for Policy Alternatives.